tmeijn/dotfiles/README.md

 ## Speedrun record 🏃

 I try and re-install my system about every month while measuring how long it takes to set back up again.
-Since this is on Ubuntu Asahi, I measure this from the point the OS is installed and a new user with my name has been set up.
+I measure this from the point the OS is installed, a new user with my name has been set up and Bluetooth peripherals are connected.

 Current record: **20:38:32** (- ~12 minutes), set at 28-01-2024.